 The School District's budget is prepared according to Georgia Law.
 The most significant budgeted fund is the general fund.
-During the course of fiscal year 2017, the School District amended its general fund budget as needed.
+During the course of fiscal year 2018, the School District amended its general fund budget as needed.

-The School District budget is adopted at the aggregate function level and maintained at the program, function, object, and site levels to facilitate budgetary control.
+The School District budget is adopted at the aggregate level and maintained at the program, function, object, and site levels to facilitate budgetary control.
 The budgeting systems are designed to control the total budget, but provide flexibility to meet the ongoing programmatic needs.
 The budgeting systems are also designed to control total site budgets but provide flexibility for site management as well.

-For the general fund, the final actual revenues of \$260.1 million exceeded the final budgeted revenues by just over \$3.0 million.
-This small variance (less than 1.2%) indicates the School District did a creditable job in budgeting general fund revenues for fiscal year 2017.
+For the general fund, the final actual revenues of \$272.8 million exceeded the final budgeted revenues by \$3.9 million.
+This situation resulted primarily because revenues for State Funds exceeded the final budget by \$3.0 million.

-The general fund's final actual expenditures of almost \$257.0 million were less than the final budget amount by \$5.4 million.
-The primary reason expenditures were less than the final budget was due to the fact that expenditures for instruction were less than budget by about \$3.9 million.
+The general fund's final actual expenditures of almost \$269.1 million exceeded the final budget amount by \$0.9 million.
+This small variance indicates the School District did a creditable job in forecasting expenditures.